nextflow-io/nextflow/docs/process.rst

   including them in the output file name.

-  One example in which you'd need to manage the naming of output files is when you use the `publishDir` directive to have output files also in a specific path.
+  One example in which you'd need to manage the naming of output files is when you use the `publishDir` directive to have output files also in a specific path of your choice.
 If two tasks have the same filename for their output and you want them to be in the same path specified by `publishDir`, the last task to finish will overwrite the output of the first task.
-  Another example, can happen with input files to the same task, in which case you'll have a collision.
-For the former, the `saveAs` option for `publishDir` is a solution.
-For the latter, `stageAs` will be helpful.
+You can dynamically change that adding the `saveAs` option to your `publishDir` directive.

   To sum up, the use of output files with static names over dynamic ones is preferable whenever possible, because it will result in simpler and more portable code.